With renewable energy versus nuclear power, alternative energy beats out nuclear in creating new jobs.

 If Christine Todd Whitman were really serious about promoting jobs in the energy industry, she would be talking about wind and other renewable energy resources, not nuclear power.
 Her July 9 op-ed, co-written with Florida Rep. Juan C. Zapata, overstated the benefits of nuclear power and mentioned none of its drawbacks.

 Whitman claims that constructing new nuclear plants has the potential to create “as many as 70,000 jobs,” but how long would that take?
 According to Whitman’s own figures, building one new reactor would produce as many as 2,400 construction jobs, and, once built, would employ 800 workers.
-To generate those 70,000 jobs
+To generate those 70,000 jobs — 75 percent of them temporary — the industry would have to build 22 new reactors.
+Given the lack of a trained labor force, constraints on the availability of key manufacturing components, and Wall Street’s reluctance to finance them, building 22 reactors would take at least two decades to accomplish even under the rosiest scenario.

 In any case, her projection of 70,000 jobs pales in comparison with renewables.
 If the federal government established a standard requiring utilities to obtain 25 percent of their electricity from renewable sources by 2025, it would create 297,000 new jobs, according to a 2009 analysis by my organization, the Union of Concerned Scientists.
 Echoing our analysis, a February 2010 study by Navigant Consulting found that a 25 percent by 2025 standard would create 274,000 jobs.